van001/lesscode/readme.md

 ### 2. Pure Functions
 > Be a rebel but have few rules in life.

-For each of the above categories(String, List & Map), I will build functions to consume & transform (similar or other) categories.
+For each of the above categories(String, List & Map), I will build functions to consume, modify & transform (similar or other) categories.

 #### Function-naming